szymonpoltorak/NoteApp/README.md

 # NoteApp

 Simple application for writing and managing notes.
+Application is full responsive and made pwa.

 ## Technology stack